inconsistent-dg/AC-Modding/switch-guide.md

 ## Required Files

 We're now going to place the required files for CFW, with some added homebrew files.
-Yeah, we could just use Atmosphere's own bootloader (called fusee), however we'll be using Hekate instead, just so we can backup the systems NAND, and use some features that'll be helpful in the future.
+Yeah, we could just use Atmosphere's own bootloader (called fusée), however we'll be using Hekate instead, just so we can backup the systems NAND, and use some features that'll be helpful in the future.

 A [hekate_ipl.ini](assets/hekate_ipl.ini) config file (open the link, right click > save page as)